madetech/handbook/guides/chalet_time_policy.md

 #### 1. New opportunities on client teams

-Billed or invested time - like other times someone joins a client team this will be booked by the Scheduling team and the individual will fill out timesheets for time spent in this team
+Billed or invested time - like other times someone joins a client team this will be booked by the Scheduling team and the individual will fill out timesheets for time spent in this team.

-Shadowing - this time should be recorded as ‘Bench/Chalet’ time in timesheets
+Shadowing - this time should be recorded as ‘Bench/Chalet’ time in timesheets.

 #### 2. New business and revenue

-Bid writing - booked by the Scheduling team and the individual will fill out timesheets for time spent on a bid
+Bid writing - booked by the Scheduling team and the individual will fill out timesheets for time spent on a bid.

-Marketing - this time should be recorded as ‘Bench/Chalet’ in timesheets
+Marketing - this time should be recorded as ‘Bench/Chalet’ in timesheets.

 #### 3. Hiring

-This time should be recorded as ‘Hiring’ in timesheets
+This time should be recorded as ‘Hiring’ in timesheets.

 #### 4. Research and development

-This time should be recorded as ‘R&D’ time in timesheets
+This time should be recorded as ‘R&D’ time in timesheets.

 #### 5. Communities of practice

-Doing activities on the [Communities Improvements Backlog](https://trello.com/b/taj8yvLP/capability-improvement-backlog) this should be recorded as ‘Bench/Chalet’ in timesheets
+Doing activities on the [Communities Improvements Backlog](https://trello.com/b/taj8yvLP/capability-improvement-backlog) this should be recorded as ‘Bench/Chalet’ in timesheets.

 #### 6. Learning time